-Veterans Affairs (VA) home loans are specialized home loans that are offered to people who are currently serving or who have previously served in the United States military, or who are eligible surviving spouses of U.S. service members.
+Veterans Affairs (VA) home loans mortgage are specialized home loans that are offered to people who are currently serving in the United States military or military veterans, or who are eligible surviving spouses of U.S. service members.

 VA home loans originated in 1944 with the passage of The Servicemen’s Readjustment Act, which enabled additional benefits for Veterans seeking to buy their own homes.
-VA home loans are offered by private lenders and banks but are financially guaranteed by the U.S. Department of Veteran Affairs to help current and former military personnel receive favorable terms on their mortgage loans.
+VA home loans are offered by private lenders and banks but are financially guaranteed by the U.S. Department of Veteran Affairs to help current and former military personnel receive favorable terms on their mortgages military loans.
 The VA backs VA home loans in the case that the borrower defaults.
 This federal VA loan guarantee provides a safety net for lenders and entices them to lend to active servicemen and Veterans.
-Because of this, VA home loans are highly accessible and affordable for those who qualify.
+Because of this, VA home loans are highly accessible and affordable for those who qualify for home benefits.

 VA Loans offer several benefits to current and former military service members, including: